scottish-government-design-system/designsystem.gov.scot/styles/typography/index.md

 Introduce bulleted lists with a lead-in line ending in a colon.
 Start each item with a lowercase letter, and do not use a full stop at the end.

-{% include example-frame.html name="list-bulleted" %}
+{% include example-frame.html title="Bulleted list example" name="list-bulleted" %}

 ### Numbered list

 Use numbered lists instead of bulleted lists when the order of the items is important.
 You do not need to use a lead-in line for numbered lists.
 Items in a numbered list should end in a full stop, because each one should be a complete sentence.

-{% include example-frame.html name="list-numbered" %}
+{% include example-frame.html title="Numbered list example" name="list-numbered" %}